anyarajesh1/anyarajesh1/README.md

-Hi there, I'm Anya Rajesh 👋
+# Hey, I'm Anya Rajesh

 I'm a Computer Science student passionate about building AI systems that solve real problems.
 My work sits at the intersection of cybersecurity and healthcare AI — two domains where intelligent systems can have a direct, meaningful impact on people's lives.
 I build end-to-end ML pipelines, deploy production-ready applications, and obsess over clean system design.

 🚀 Featured Projects